-FAIR (Findable, Accessible Interoperable and Reusable) Climate Science
+FAIR (Findable, Accessible Interoperable and Reusable) Climate and Water Science

 This online resource contains materials for teaching a undergraduate or graduate level course on the FAIR science principles and applications within the field of climate and water science.

 Brought to you by:

 This course is intended for graduate students or highly qualified undergraduates.
 The overall objective of this course is to teach students how to conduct data analyses and modeling experiments to produce Findable, Accessible, Interoperable and Reusable (FAIR) science in hydrological, weather and climate studies.
 Students will be exposed to the philosophy behind FAIR principles, cyberinfrastructure resources for accessing data, community-based computing tools, computer programming skills, and publication of data and analysis results.
 Utilizing scaffolding and templates provided in lecture and via online resources the students will apply what they have learned in authentic learning exercises appropriate for research settings in hydrological, weather and climate sciences.

 It is expected that students have knowledge of either hydrology, weather or climate science and related computational tools, and familiarity with the principles and application of statistics and data science at or beyond the advanced undergraduate level.
 Programming skills in interpreted and statistical languages such as Python, Matlab, or R will be required to complete the course successfully.